top of page

 Foods That Should Be Limited Or Avoided

 Just as there are foods to support the pelvic floor, there are also foods that have been shown to irritate the bladder lining and increase inflammation.
-The following foods should be limited or avoided: ☕ Caffeinated drinks such as coffee and tea 🥤 Carbonated beverages including soda and diet soda. 🍷 Alcoholic beverages both irritate the bladder and is a diuretic. 🍅 Acidic fruits such as tomatoes, cranberries, and oranges (including orange juice) 🌶️ Spicy foods such as hot peppers 👉🏽 Artificial sweeteners such as saccharine (sweet & low), aspartame (NutraSweet and Equal), and Sucralose (Splenda).
-Like most things in life, everything is in moderation.
-The following foods should not necessarily be banned from your diet completely, but it is best to consume them sparingly.
-Limit intake of these items because they can lead to digestive problems and can cause overuse of the bladder.
-When a woman’s bladder, or any part of the pelvic floor, is overactive, it can overwork and weaken the entire group of muscles.
+The following foods should be limited or avoided: ☕ Caffeinated drinks such as coffee and tea 🥤 Carbonated beverages, including soda and diet soda. 🍷 Alcoholic beverages both irritate the bladder and are diuretic. 🍅 Acidic fruits such as tomatoes, cranberries, and oranges (including orange juice) 🌶️ Spicy foods such as hot peppers 👉🏽 Artificial sweeteners such as saccharine (Sweet & Low), aspartame (NutraSweet and Equal), and Sucralose (Splenda).
+Like most things in life, moderation is key.
+These foods don’t need to be banned, but eating them too often can upset digestion and strain your bladder, weakening your pelvic floor over time.
+Limit them to stay strong and balanced.

 About Dietitian Nutritionist, Maryann Gallucci